Head Coach Eric Nichols

 Along with his collegiate coaching experience, Nichols was the head coach of the Columbus Crew's U18 U.S. Soccer Academy team for the 2007-08 season, and also has experience coaching state and region squads in the Olympic Development Program (ODP).
 He also has a NSCAA Premier Diploma and a U.S. Soccer "A" License.

 Nichols played collegiately at Ohio State, and played five years of professional soccer for the Columbus Xoggz and Indiana Blast of the USISL and the Columbus Invaders of the NPSL.

 He is only the fifth head coach in the storied history of the BGSU men’s soccer program, which enters its 53rd season in 2017.
 He joins Mickey Cochrane (1965-77), the late Gary Palmisano (1978-92, 1994), Mel Mahler (1993, 1995-2003) and Fred Thompson (2004-08) on that list.

 Nichols earned a Bachelor of Arts Degree in Political Science from OSU in 2000.
 He has taken graduate courses at BGSU.

 Nichols and his wife, Marianne, reside in Bowling Green with their three children, sons Kale and Braden and daughter Jordan.
 Kale is a member of the BGSU men's soccer team.

-Eric Nichols recently completed his 10th season at the helm of the BGSU men's soccer program.
+Eric Nichols enters his 11th season at the helm of the BGSU men's soccer program in 2019-20.
 Since being named the Falcons' mentor on Feb.
 17, 2009, Nichols has built not just a winning team, but a successful program both on and off the pitch.